-All theft offenses, including grand theft, require an intent to steal mindset.
+- Lack of Intent: All theft offenses, including grand theft, require an intent to steal mindset.
 This being said, if you did not intend to permanently deprive the owner of the property, then you cannot be convicted of this offense.
-For example, you may have accidently forgot to pay for certain items in your shopping cart at the store.
+For example, you may have accidentally forgot to pay for certain items in your shopping cart at the store.

 4. What is the Punishment for Grand Theft PC 487?